Courses Master Display 2019-2020

 * Demonstrate knowledge and understanding of the role service design, principles, processes and methods play in developing smart services

-* Leverage / use service design as an approach to generate stakeholder insights needed for smart services
+* Leverage / use service design as a practical approach to generate stakeholder insights needed for smart services

-* Integrate academic knowledge on service design and business insights to develop new ideas and innovative services
+* Integrate academic knowledge on service, interaction and business design to develop new ideas and innovative services

 * Demonstrate academic reasoning and critical thinking based on evidence and theory